 Kabbalistic writings present a wide array of concepts regarding the topic of the ‘messiah.’
 These tend to fall into two domains, though there is great connectivity between them.
 They are in a sense, “two sides of the same coin.”

 One of these is ‘simpler’ and definitive.
 The messiah is someone who appears at the end of the six millennia of present human history and ushers in a 1,000-year messianic kingdom.
-He doesn’t personally ‘do’ a whole lot (that we’re told of) but his arrival marks a major milestone “in the master plan.”
+In one sense, he doesn’t personally ‘do’ a whole lot (that we’re told of) but his arrival marks a major milestone “in the master plan.”

 There is a relationship between this messianic ‘kingdom’ (=Malkhut) and King David in the Bible, as it is said this future kingdom is ‘promised’ to him.
 As such, this messianic figure is known as the “Davidic Messiah” or “Messiah son of David” (Hebrew: “Mashiach ben David”).

-(Note: Kabbalistic tradition associates the seven lower emanations with seven figures from the Bible, with David relating to the last one, Malkhut.*)
+Note: Kabbalistic tradition associates the seven lower emanations with seven figures from the Bible, with David relating to the seventh and last one, Malkhut.
+(1)

 This messianic figure is referred to as “Messiah son of Joseph” or “Mashiach ben Yoseph,” and is connected to the concept of the ‘tzaddik’ – a truly “righteous one” – as we have mentioned in several past articles, including the Profile on Morpheus.

-This is also more related to Neo in the Matrix movies.
+This is also related to Neo in the Matrix movies.